Alan F. Horn

 Alan Frederick Horn (born February 28, 1943) is an American entertainment industry executive.
-Horn became president and COO of Warner Bros. from 1999 to 2012.
-Horn next served as the chairman of Walt Disney Studios from 2012 to 2020.
+He was the president and COO of Warner Bros. from 1999 to 2012.
+He served as the chairman of Walt Disney Studios from 2012 to 2020.
 During his tenure at Disney, Horn also served as the chief creative officer from 2019 to 2021.
-Horn agreed to depart from Disney, effective December 31, 2021.
+He agreed to depart from Disney, effective December 31, 2021.

-In July 2022, Horn rejoined Warner Bros., having assumed a new position as a consultant with Warner Bros.
+In July 2022, Horn rejoined Warner Bros., having assumed a position as a consultant with Warner Bros.
 Discovery.

 Personal life

-Horn was raised on Long Island, New York, in Riverhead.
+Horn grew up Jewish in Riverhead on Long Island, New York.
 He graduated from Union College in Schenectady, New York, in 1964.
-In 1971, he received an MBA from Harvard Business School.
-He was a captain in the United States Air Force.
+In 1971, he received an MBA degree from Harvard Business School in Cambridge, Massachusetts.

-Horn currently lives in the East Gate Bel Air section of Los Angeles, California, with his wife, Cindy Harrell, a former model.
-They have two daughters, actress Cody, and Cassidy.
+Horn and his wife, Cindy Harrell, a former model. live in the East Gate Bel Air section of Los Angeles They have two daughters, actress Cody, and Cassidy.